-If you are applying for a job abroad or a position in a company that works on a global level, you need to show that you have what it takes to keep up with their fast paced work environments.
+If you are applying for a job abroad or a position in a company that works on a global level, you need to show that you have what it takes to keep up with their fast-paced work environment.
 Fortune 500 companies or other big organisations will be looking for certain skills on your CV that are essential in business.
-For example, showing that you are familiar with the corporate culture, you are adaptable to different work settings, you are responsible and respectful to people coming from diverse backgrounds can improve your chances of getting the job.
+For example, showing that you are familiar with corporate culture, adaptable to different work settings, and culturally aware can improve your chances of getting the job.

 15. Targeted CV

-Your skills are important to employers and when they are scanning your CV they are looking out for these as they can define your worth and suitability as a candidate.
-With the targeted CV, you are tailoring yours to the position and making it easier for them to locate the keywords they need to determine whether you are fit for the job or not.
+Your skills are important to employers and when they are scanning your CV they are looking out for these in order to define your worth and suitability as a candidate.
+With a targeted CV, you are tailoring yourself to the position and making it easier for them to locate the keywords they need to determine whether you are fit for the job or not.

-Using templates is a good idea to help you get started with your CV.
-Browsing different ideas can be useful as long as you can make yours appropriate to the job.
-If you need more help, you can also use a CV builder to guide you through the writing process.
+Using templates is a good idea to help you get started with your CV; browsing different ideas can be useful as long as you can make yours appropriate to the job.
+Alternatively, if you think that you might need a little more guidance, you can always enlist the services of a professional CV writer to take you through the process.

-Which template would you choose?
+Which template do you prefer?
 Let us know in the comments section below…

 This article was originally published in March 2016.